Skip to main content

 A tray holds clay sculptures, including a hand making the 'I love you' sign.

-Clay pieces created in a pottery explore.
+Clay pieces created in a pottery explore taught by talented parent coopers.
 (2024)

 A black fist symbol is painted on a white wall, with three books below it.